lucapalamenti/GeographyApp/README.md

 - Hit ESC to cancel delete map
 - Something to do with having to scroll up and down when deleting multiple maps at bottom
 - Combine "no map" into all gamemodes so all gamemodes have an alphabetical list (make it toggleable)
-- When hovering over a county in create mode only that polygon is shaded
 - Add to database alternative spellings
 - Drag map to move it
 - Labels show off screen when clicking in Learn gamemode